rahul-x-verma/CS70-Grade-Comparer/README.md

-CS70GradeComparer
+CS70 Grade Comparer
 =================

-A python script for students of CS70 at UC Berkeley to output released grades in a cleaner format.
+A python script for students of CS70 at UC Berkeley to use to see released grades in a more readable format and compare them to submitted self-grades.